Republicanism in Barbados: September 2020 announcement

 In September 2020, the Barbados Labour Party government of Prime Minister Mia Mottley announced in its Throne Speech that Barbados would become a republic by November 2021.
 The Barbados Labour Party held a two-thirds majority in both houses of the Barbadian Parliament (including all but one lower house seat), enough to approve a constitutional amendment.
 If the plan was successful, it meant that Barbados would cease to be a Commonwealth realm, but would maintain membership in the Commonwealth of Nations.

 In the 2020 Throne Speech, the Governor-General of Barbados, Dame Sandra Mason, stated, "[t]he time has come to fully leave our colonial past behind.
-Barbadians want a Barbadian head of state [sic]."
+Barbadians want a Barbadian head of state."
 Former prime minister Freundel Stuart was also a supporter of Barbados becoming a republic, as was Hewitt, who stated in an interview that many Barbadians believe that the country was due for "a native-born citizen as head of state."
 On 3 June 2021, it was reported in Barbadian media outlets that the general public could email to submit suggestions regarding the republic issue.

 On 27 July 2021, the Day of National Significance in Barbados, Mottley announced that Barbados' Cabinet had decided that Barbados would become a parliamentary republic by 30 November and accepted the recommendations of the Forde Commission.
 Under the proposal, the president would be elected by both houses of parliament for a four-year term and be eligible for a second term.
 The president would have mostly ceremonial powers; real power would continue to be de facto vested in the prime minister and Cabinet.
 The amendments to the Constitution of Barbados were to be made before 30 November to facilitate the swearing-in of a new president on that day.
 The decision to become a republic without holding a referendum on the issue was criticized.